 To that end, I will cover all the technologies that comprise the data integration landscape — iPaaS, CDP, ETL, ELT, and finally, reverse ETL.

 Even if you are a seasoned data person, I hope that this guide becomes a ready reckoner for you every time you’re tasked with choosing the appropriate method to move data.

 OK, so what the heck is data integration?

 To put it simply, data integration is the process of moving data between databases — internal, external, or both.
 Here, databases include production DBs, data warehouses (DWs) as well as third-party tools and systems that generate and store data.

 So many moves..

-Reverse ETL: data moves from a data warehouse to cloud apps.
-Typically, the core transformation takes place in the warehouse prior to reverse ETL process, but the reverse ETL tool may have a minimal transformation layer to fit data to an external system’s schema
+• Reverse ETL: data moves from a data warehouse to cloud apps.
+Typically, the core transformation takes place in the warehouse before the reverse ETL process, but the reverse ETL tool may have a minimal transformation layer to fit data to an external system’s schema

 iPaaS or Integration Platform as a Service